extrame/gmake/README.md

 ### Getting Started

-In any project, create a file `main.gmake` and use the following syntax to create rules:
+In any project, create a file `gmakefile` and use the following syntax to create rules:

     target {
-        command;
+        command
     }

-Notice that the commands end in semicolons.
-This is required.
 A more realistic example is shown below compiling a go program:

     all {
         go build -o hello main.go;